navalev/azure-automation-data-lake/README.md

 Using Azure Automation, Azure Scheduler and Data Lake Analytics Job to execute a U-SQL query against a Data Lake Store.

 ## Scenario
-An interative task need to be executed against data stored in a Data Lake Store.
+An iterative task need to be executed against data stored in a Data Lake Store.
 The task in this example is an append on files stored in the data lake store.
 A Data Lake Anaytics Job is submitted using Azure Automation.
 Azure Scheduler is used, since the minimal interval for the built in scheduler for Azure Automation is 1 hour.
 This will allow better granularity with 10 minute intervals.
 In this scanario I assume that you have already setup a Data Lake Store.